Even More Guarantees for Variational Inference in the Presence of Symmetries: Introduction

+In practice, $\mathcal{Q}$ is therefore often \emph{misspecified}, i.e., $p \notin \mathcal{Q}$ \citep{wang2019variational}.
+In such cases, the choice of $\mathcal{Q}$ and $D$ can greatly affect the resulting approximation of the target (see \cref{fig:results_simulations} for examples).
+While $\mathcal{Q}$ is not expressive enough to fully capture $p$, we might still be able to capture informative summary statistics of the target, such as its mean and correlations between the variables.
+This raises the question: \emph{Under which conditions on $p$, $\mathcal{Q}$, and $D$ are we \textbf{guaranteed} to capture relevant characteristics of the target despite misspecification?}

+Most existing results studying the quality of VI approximations are \emph{asymptotic} \citep{hall2011asymptotic, zhang2020convergence, wang2019frequentist, yang2020alpha, domke2023provable, bertholom2024asymptotics,pati2018statistical}, relying, for instance, on the Bernstein-von-Mises theorem \citep{vd1998asymptotic}, or providing post-hoc diagnostics \citep{yao2018yes,huggins2020validated}.
+Guarantees for \emph{exact} recovery of target statistics are still sparse and often assume \emph{Gaussian} approximations: \citet{wainwright2008graphical} show that the optimal Gaussian approximation w.r.t. the FKL exactly matches the target mean and covariance. \citet{katsevich2024approximation} provide error bounds on the mean and covariance for Gaussian approximations, but do not guarantee exact recovery.
+Studying proposals beyond Gaussians is relevant in practice, as surrogates with heavier tails can be preferable for expectation estimation via importance sampling \citep{yao2018yes,delyon2021safe,korba2022adaptive}.

 Recently, \citet{margossian2024variational} exploited \emph{symmetries in the target distribution} to provide sufficient conditions for the \emph{exact recovery of the target mean and correlation matrix} when $\mathcal{Q}$ is a location-scale family.
-Their initial results considered the \emph{reverse Kullback-Leibler divergence (RKL)}, which is a standard objective in VI \citep{blei2017variational}. \citet{margossian2025variational} subsequently extended their analysis to general $f$-divergences \citep{renyi1961measures}, which generalize other popular divergences such as the \emph{forward KL divergence (FKL)} \citep{kullback1997information, wainwright2008graphical, jerfel2021variational, campbell2019universal} and \emph{$\alpha$-divergence ($\alpha$-DIV)} \citep{cichocki2010families, li2016renyi, daudel2021mixture, guilmeau2023variational, guilmeau2024adaptive}.
-Unfortunately, only the RKL was shown to provably attain a unique minimizer under their conditions, while the remaining divergences are only guaranteed to reach a stationary point.
-This begs the question: Can we retrieve similar guarantees for VI when using other $f$-divergences, such as the FKL and $\alpha$-DIV?
+Symmetries can arise naturally in Bayesian posteriors when either the likelihood or the prior exhibits symmetries and dominates the other (for instance, when only little data is available) \citep{margossian2024variational}.
+Their initial results considered the \emph{reverse Kullback-Leibler divergence (RKL)}, which is a standard objective in VI \citep{blei2017variational}, but known for its mode-seeking behavior, which can lead to poor target coverage \citep{giordano2018covariances,margossian2025variational}. \citet{margossian2025variational} subsequently extended their analysis to $f$-divergences \citep{renyi1961measures}, which generalize other popular divergences beyond the RKL, such as the \emph{forward KL divergence (FKL)} \citep{kullback1997information, wainwright2008graphical, jerfel2021variational, campbell2019universal} and \emph{$\alpha$-divergence ($\alpha$-DIV)} \citep{cichocki2010families, li2016renyi, daudel2021mixture, guilmeau2023variational, guilmeau2024adaptive}.
+Unfortunately, only the RKL was shown to provably attain a unique minimizer under their conditions, while the remaining divergences are only guaranteed to reach a stationary point of the location parameter at the target mean.
+This begs the question: \emph{Can we retrieve similar guarantees for VI when using the FKL and $\alpha$-DIV?}